JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Command->getDefinition Description**

     Gets the InputDefinition attached to this Command.

+---

 !!! signature "public Command->getNativeDefinition()"
     **return**